tanv321/Learning_Tools/React/react_exercises/src/components/hooks/ExercisesCompleted.md

 # Exercise 35:
 - Create a React component called "AIChatBot".
 This component should render a chatbot interface and implement functionalities to interpret user input, generate appropriate responses using an AI model, and display the conversation.

+# Exercise 36
+- Create a React component called "CashRegister".
+This component should simulate a cash register interface where a random value representing the charged amount will be generated.
+The customer will then hand over a random combination of bills and coins they have in their pocket.
+The end user, who is operating the cash register, will be tasked with determining how much change to give back.